strongverify/strongverify-php/README.md

 strongverify-php
 ================

 This is a stand-alone php SDK for strongverify.com.
-It is a PSR-4 compliant PHP pakcage installed using composer.
+It is a PSR-4 compliant PHP package installed using composer.

 Installation
 ------------